msarettafriis/lets-relax/README.md

 It's made more for my practice than anything serious.

-Part of why I made it is because the tutorial worked only for Chrome-based browsers, and Electron uses the same engine as Chrome.
+Part of why I made it is because the tutorial worked only for Chrome-based browsers (or at least not Firefox), and Electron uses the same browser engine as Chrome at its core.

 ## Credits

 Most of the code was done by Brad Traversy as part of a tutorial series.

-Brad's Tutorials:
+Brad Traversy's Tutorials:

 - [Relaxer App](https://youtu.be/l-1ZrU6avzI)
 - [Electron Tutorial](https://youtu.be/kN1Czs0m1SU) (relevant code is relased